maurofr/fashion-finder-model/README.md

 | | | |

 ## Proposed Solution
 Our solution is a combination of deep learning models, that allow the retrieval of the closest images from our dataset, given a trio of images (such as the one above).
-Moreover, a LLM is included, which allows the users huge creativity, enabling them to find the most similar garment described in their own words. <br>
+Moreover, a CLIP model allows the users huge creativity, enabling them to find the most similar garment by searching for it with their own words. <br>
 A tool such as this one can be very powerful, both for the retailer (for fostering sells) and for the customer (for finding the desired piece of clothing with maximum flexibility).

 ## Architecture
+The architecture and source code of our model can be found [here](src).
+We have tried to make our (final) code as easy to read as possible, so feel free to take a look at it.

 ## Contributors
 This project has been developed by: